sojol4242/c_academic/README.md

 ```
 <h3>Variables and Keyword</h3>
-Today I talked about variables and keywords in C programming.
+Today I talked about variables and keywords in C programming. \n
-So, Let's Start.
+So, Let's Start. \n
 NB: You can find all code on variable_keyword.c file.